Skip to main content Skip to secondary navigation

 Becoming an Affiliate

 In order to maintain a high-quality program, the Forum is asking corporations who wish to become affiliate members to contribute $20,000 annually to the Energy Modeling Forum.
 Affiliate members represent a broad and diverse set of companies that produce fuels, electric power, or energy-using equipment.
-Some organizations that have participated in recent forums include:

 • American Petroleum Institute